SmokeShine/CarND-Behavioral-Cloning-P3/README.md

 2. Used images from left and right camera

 #### Data Collection Process
 > The car is driven for close to an hour by navigation with the help of a mouse.
 This help in understanding when the data is good enough to drive on a straight road.
 For turns, the car is driven with the help of keyboard to provide quick and large enough steering angles.
 For the bridge section, the car is kept close to a straight line.
 By providing a correction factor for left and right images, the car is able to learn how to cross the bridge even if is near the walls.
 Two laps with frequent pauses were covered for recovering from left and right lanes.
-One additional round was covered by navigating the car with keyboard strokes6
+One additional round was covered by navigating the car with keyboard strokes